Sindri-Labs/sindri-resources/README.md

 `./compress_sampledata.py --dry-run` option

 The **Dry Run** will perform a validity check on all of the supplied circuits directories.
-- If a valid circuit directory does not have a `README.md` or a valid `Sindri.json` file, it will exit with an error.
+- If a valid circuit directory does not have a `README.md` or a valid `sindri.json` file, it will exit with an error.

 #### Usage
 ```
-ubuntu:~/forge-sample-data$ pwd
-/home/ubuntu/forge-sample-data
-ubuntu:~/forge-sample-data$ python3 compress_sampledata.py --help
+$ python3 compress_sampledata.py --help
 usage: compress_sampledata.py [-h] [-c] [-r] [-d] [-q]

 options: